 You have a new product that you want to promote.
 You create a Facebook ad The campaign is the foundation of your Facebook ad.
 This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 Should you optimize for conversions or clicks?
 Now, you have another option with a new Facebook conversion How you optimize impacts who sees your Facebook ad.
 Facebook will show your ad to people most likely to perform your desired action. feature: BOTH.

 How Conversion Optimization Works

 One of the many benefits of Facebook advertising is the ability to optimize for a particular action.
 Facebook has data.
 They have lots and lots of data.
 As a result, they have a really good idea about which groups of people are more likely than others to click, convert, or engage.

-When creating a campaign with the conversion objective, advertisers need to select an optimization action…
+When creating a campaign with the conversion The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery., advertisers need to select an optimization action…

 You can optimize for any of the following:

 - Conversions: Deliver your ads to the right people to help you get the most website conversions at the lowest cost